 Wired glass will soon lose safety designation after reports of serious injuries

-Tyler Dickie displays a scar on his left arm as he stands behind a pane of wired glass at his student residence, in Toronto on Sunday, January 29, 2017.
+Wired glass, commonly used in schools, hospitals and offices across Canada, will soon lose its safety designation due to the high risk of serious injuries when broken.
 The Canadian General Standards Board is set to remove wired glass from its national building standards at the end of February, saying it isn't safe "because it's not impact resistant."

 Add your comments below